DEVELOPMENT

 Drone Based Delivery

 Among all the IoT solutions for supply chains, adopting drones for the transportation process has the greatest potential.
 As timely delivery is a top priority, minimizing human and route factors with IoT technologies will definitely be beneficial.
-Drone-based delivery not only makes route optimization strategies easier but also significantly reduces operating costs for the service provider.
+Drone-based delivery not only makes route optimization strategies easier but also significantly reduces operating costs for the service provider, showcasing the Internet of Things in logistics for improved efficiency.
 Transportation IoT technologies such as drones are not yet ready for a complete adoption, however, some loud announcements have already been made.

 So Amazon is already making progress in the eventual release of drone-based deliveries, and in the nearest future, we will see the beginning of the revolution in the transportation and logistics sector.